DukeEnglish/chatllm/index.md

 Also things about **Psychology**, **Education**, economy and management are also interesting to me.
 By our words we will be justified :).

-I'd like to live a vigorous life even with a price of dying poorly.
+I'd like to live a vigorous life even ending with dying poorly.

 ## Vision
 Enable Humanity